soniaisiganporia/awesome-cassandra/README.md

 ### Open Source Applications
 - [Twissandra](https://github.com/twissandra/twissandra) - Twissandra is an example project, created to learn and demonstrate how to use Cassandra.
 Running the project will present a website that has similar functionality to Twitter.
 - [FiloDB](https://github.com/filodb/FiloDB) - High-performance distributed analytical database + Spark SQL queries + built for streaming.
+- [ChronoServer](https://github.com/cyngn/ChronoServer) - A test server for sampling how long it takes mobile & web clients to make various types of requests to a server doing common request patterns.

 ## Resources